A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Discussion II

+In this paper, however, we have provided that connection.
+We have strengthened the Bell-Jarrett approach to our new results and these (i) confirm Maudlin's claim that there must be a dependence of at least one outcome on the distant parameter (we have furthermore derived, which exact combinations of dependences are required, \autoref{qnl-pd}), (ii) show that Jarrett's analysis is indeed misleading (we have made precise how exactly, \autoref{sec:Jarrett}) and (iii) prove that the received view is wrong (because outcome dependence is not sufficient for a class to be able to violate Bell inequalities; \autoref{sec:OD}).
+This clearly resolves the Jarrett-Maudlin controversy in favour of the latter.

-(5) Finally, we may ask, \emph{why these stronger consequences of the Bell argument}, that we have derived in this paper, \emph{have been overlooked so far}.
-Obviously, it has wrongly been assumed that local factorisation is the \emph{only} basis to derive Bell inequalities, and the main reason for neglecting other product forms of hidden joint probabilities might have been the fact that, originally, Bell inequalities were derived to capture consequences of a \emph{local} worldview.
-The question that shaped Bell's original work clearly was Einstein's search for a local hidden variable theory and his main result was that such a theory is impossible: locality has consequences which are in conflict with the quantum mechanical distribution---one cannot have a local hidden variable theory which yields the same predictions as quantum mechanics.
+(\arabic{mycounter})\stepcounter{mycounter} Finally, we may ask, \emph{why the stronger consequences of the Bell argument}, that we have derived in this paper, \emph{have been overlooked so far}.
+Obviously, it has wrongly been assumed that local factorization is the \emph{only} basis to derive Bell inequalities, and the main reason for neglecting other product forms of hidden joint probabilities might have been the fact that, originally, Bell inequalities were derived to capture consequences of a \emph{local} worldview.
+The question that shaped Bell's original work clearly was Einstein's search for a local hidden variable theory and his main result was that such a theory is impossible: Locality has consequences which are in conflict with the quantum mechanical distribution---one cannot have a local hidden variable theory which yields the same predictions as quantum mechanics.
 Given this historical background, the idea to derive Bell inequalities from non-local assumptions maybe was beyond interest because the conflict with locality was considered to be the crucial point; or maybe it was neglected because Bell inequalities were so tightly associated with locality that a derivation from non-locality sounded totally implausible.
 Systematically, however, since today it is clear that the quantum mechanical distribution is empirically correct and Bell inequalities are violated, it is desirable to draw as strong consequences as possible from the argument, which requires to check without prejudice whether some non-local classes allow a derivation of Bell inequalities as well.
-That this is indeed the case is the result of this paper.
+That this is indeed the case and what exactly this implies on a qualitative probabilistic level has been the topic of this paper.